hannes-marais/innovation-algebra/kf-hallucinator.md

 # Hallucination at the Knowledge Frontier

-Exploring the knowledge frontier with IA for ChatGPT runs the risk of venturing off into uncharted and potentially misleading territory.
-Expecially hallucinations.
+Exploring the knowledge frontier with IA for ChatGPT runs the risk of venturing off into **uncharted and potentially misleading territory**.
+Expecially **hallucinations**.

 To illustrate the problems you might encounter, you can try the BRAIN-SYNC prompt below.